MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Results and discussion

 \subsection{Continuum-only fluxes and colour-colour diagrams}

-The large spectro-photometric dataset available for GN-z11 combining NIRCam, NIRSpec, MIRI and MRS allows us to trace both the nebular lines and the continuum from rest- UV up to 0.86\micron.
-By removing the nebular line contributions from the aperture photometry, we obtain continuum-only fluxes, which allow us to trace the GN-z11 underlying continuum emission (see Sect.~\ref{subsec:Cont-only}).
+The large spectro-photometric dataset available for GN-z11 combining NIRCam, NIRSpec, MIRI, and MRS allows us to trace both the nebular lines and the continuum from rest- UV up to 0.86\micron.
+By removing the nebular line contributions from the aperture photometry, we obtained continuum-only fluxes, which allowed us to trace the GN-z11 underlying continuum emission (see Sect.~\ref{subsec:Cont-only}).

 The continuum-only results show (see Table~\ref{tab:fluxes}) how, although the MIRI/F560W value agree within the uncertainties with the continuum level expected from previous SED fittings based on UV-only data \citep{Jiang+21, Tacchella+23_GNz11}, our F770W photometric value exceeds their predicted flux.
 In particular, once we take into account the difference with the photometry from \citet{Tacchella+23_GNz11} (see App.~\ref{app:Phot_norm}), our F770W continuum level (212\pmm20\nJy) is $>$70$\%$ larger ($>$5$\sigma$) than the SED fitting expected value when using UV-only photometry (\simi120\nJy).
 This excess at \simi0.66\micron rest-frame could be hinting at the presence of a non-negligible old stellar population or a red component that would be strongly emitting at optical-red and near-IR wavelengths.